gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

 ..  container:: justify

-    Note that there is some vacuum left in the box.
-Its not a big problem and the initial configuration we created is good enough.
+    There is some vacuum left in the box.
+It is not a big problem and the initial configuration we created is good enough.
     The topology file *conf.gro* will be used as the initial configuration for the :ref:`bulk-solution-label` tutorial.